-A certificate may be revoked in the following circumstances:
+A certificate can be revoked in the following circumstances:

-- a) information contained in the certificate is not valid or is false, - b) the private key of a subscriber related to a public key in a certificate was compromised or there is a justified suspicion that this fact could take place (for instance as a result of the loss of a private key, unauthorised access to a private key, the loss of a private key, a theft of a private key), - c) circumstances justifying publishing the organisation's data in the certificate have expired (e.g. terminating contract with an employee, change in the scope of duties etc.), - d) EuroCert ceases to perform trust services and to continue providing services of providing information about the certificate's status, - e) a proof exists that the certificate was used contrary to its purpose, - f) the certificate was issued in conflict with this Policy, - g) a private key of the certification authority was compromised or there is a justified suspicion that it could have been compromised.
+- a) information contained in the certificate is not valid or is false, - b) loss (or there is a justified suspicion that this loss could take place) of control of a private key(e.g. the loss of a private key, an unauthorised access to a private key, a theft of a private key, an accidental damage of a private key), - c) subscriber resigns from services, - d) circumstances justifying publishing the organisation's data in the certificate have expired (e.g. terminating contract with an employee, change in the scope of duties etc.), - e) EuroCert ceases to perform trust services, - f) a proof exists that the certificate was used contrary to its purpose, - g) the certificate was issued in conflict with this Policy, h) a private key of the certification authority was compromised or there is a justified suspicion that it could have been compromised.